DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-7-mentor-materials.md

 - What did you notice?
 - What surprised you?
 - What did you learn?
-- How did X affect the pupil’s learning?
+- How did X affect the pupil's learning?

 ### Review of the module (25 minutes)